 If the philosopher is an altruistic total utilitarian, on the other hand, he will accept bets at odds of a trillion trillion to one of residing in the larger universe.
-But this no longer counter-intuitive (or at least, no more counter-intuitive than maximising expect utility with very small probabilities): the other presumptuous philosophers will make the same bet, so in the larger universe, their total profit and loss will be multiplied by a trillion trillion.
+But this no longer counter-intuitive (or at least, no more counter-intuitive than maximising expected utility for large utilities and very small probabilities): the other presumptuous philosophers will make the same bet, so in the larger universe, total profits and losses will be multiplied by a trillion trillion.
 And since the philosopher is altruistic, the impact on his own utility is multiplied by a trillion trillion in the large universe, making his bets rational.

-At this point, it might be fair to ask what would happen if some of the philosophers were altruistic while others were selfish.
-How would the two interact; would the selfless philosopher incorrectly believe his own decision was somehow `benefiting' the selfish ones?
+It might be fair to ask what would happen if some of the philosophers were altruistic while others were selfish.
+How would the two interact; would the altruistic philosopher incorrectly believe his own decision was somehow `benefiting' the selfish ones?
 Not at all.
-The decisions of the selfless and selfish philosophers are not linked: they both use ADT, but because they have very different utilities, they cannot prove that their decisions are linked.
-Which is fortunate, because they aren't.
+The decisions of the altruistic and selfish philosophers are not linked: they both use ADT, but because they have very different utilities, their linking is not self-confirming: they would reach different decisions even if they all believed in the linking.